ctdk/modern-xiafs/README.md

 Make sure your development packages are all installed.

 To build this module, you'll need to install the kernel sources.
-On Debian it will be something like "apt-get install linux-source-2.6.32".
-The kernel source tarball will be in /usr/src.
+On Debian it will be something like `apt-get install linux-source-2.6.32`.
+The kernel source tarball will be in `/usr/src`.
 Untar it wherever you'd like to have the kernel sources, perhaps in your home directory or something.

 Then you'll need to prepare the kernel source tree for compiling the module.
-Copy the kernel's config file (which should be something like /boot/config-2.6.32-5-amd64) to .config in the kernel source directory.
-You'll also need to get Module.symvers out of /usr/src/linux-headers into the root of the kernel source directory.
+Copy the kernel's config file (which should be something like `/boot/config-2.6.32-5-amd64`) to `.config` in the kernel source directory.
+You'll also need to get `Module.symvers` out of `/usr/src/linux-headers` into the root of the kernel source directory.

-Once you've done that, run "make oldconfig && make prepare && make modules_prepare" to get the kernel source tree ready for compiling the module.
+Once you've done that, run `make oldconfig && make prepare && make modules_prepare` to get the kernel source tree ready for compiling the module.
+If your distribution has another recommended way to build the kernel package, like `make deb-pkg`, follow those steps.
 Make sure the kernel source is owned by the user you're planning on compiling the module as.

 Along with the master branch, there are git branches for the kernels that this module is known to work with (currently linux-2.6.32, linux-3.2, linux-3.10.1, linux-3.11.1, linux-3.12.1, linux-3.13.5, linux-3.14.2, linux-3.15.3, linux-3.16.4 (which covers 3.17.0, 3.18.11, 3.19.3 and 4.0.9 as well), linux-4.1.3, linux-4.4.0, linux-4.7.10 (which covers 4.8.7), linux-4.9.6, linux-4.10.1, linux-4.11.12 (which also covers 4.12), and linux-4.13.16 (which also covers 4.14 and 4.15).
 Just check out those branches to get the code for those versions of the kernel.
 Once the xiafs module is working with a particular version of the kernel, the code should remain pretty stable except for needed bugfixes that come along.
 If the kernel you're running isn't in one of the branches, try master, or the branch closest to your current kernel.